enthought/traits/docs/source/traits_user_manual/defining.rst

 Instance
 ::::::::
-One of the most fundamental and useful predefined trait types is Instance.
+One of the most fundamental and useful predefined trait types is :class:`~.Instance`.
 Instance trait values are an instance of a particular class or its subclasses, as specified by the **klass** argument. **klass** can be either an instance of a class or a class itself (note this applies to all python classes, not necessarily just ``HasTraits`` subclasses).
-Further, **klass** can also be an interface, in which case the trait only accepts values implementing that interface.
-For more details on this particular usecase, see :ref:`interfaces`.

 If **klass** is an instance or if it is a class and **args** and **kw** are not specified, the default value is None.
 Otherwise, the default value is